koka201/Nita-Rudra/_pages/publications.md

 * Mansfield, Ed, Milner Helen and Nita Rudra.
 “The Globalization Backlash: Exploring New Perspectives.”
 Comparative Political Studies (2021)

+*  Sera Linardi, Nita Rudra.
+“Globalization and Willingness to Support the Poor in Developing Countries: An Experiment in India.”
+Comparative Political Studies (2020)

 * Rudra, Nita, Meir Alkon and Siddharth Joshi.
 “FDI, Poverty and the Politics of Potable Water Access.”
 Economics and Politics (2018)

 * Raj M. Desai and Nita Rudra.
 “Trade, Poverty, and Social Protections in Developing Countries.”
 European Journal of Political Economy.
 (2018)